MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgAccessReview.md

   - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
   - `[ReviewedDateTime <DateTime?>]`:

-INSTANCES <IMicrosoftGraphAccessReview\[]>: The collection of access reviews instances past, present and future, if this object is a recurring access review.
+`INSTANCES <IMicrosoftGraphAccessReview[]>`: The collection of access reviews instances past, present and future, if this object is a recurring access review.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[BusinessFlowTemplateId <String>]`: The business flow template identifier.
 Required on create.
 This value is case sensitive.
   - `[CreatedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.